 She flushed.
 ‘Really?
 Oh no… What am I meant to say to someone like her?’

 ‘Not one of your regulars?’
 He watched the silver-haired girl glance back and forth between them and the door every few seconds.
 ‘Looks like she’s expecting company.’

 ‘No,’ Nessa said.
 ‘Ain’t nobody lookin’ like that ever come in here.’
 She tiptoed around the half-open hatch to the barrel cellar to hover near the noble girl’s table.

 Athion watched them murmuring together out of the corner of his eye as he demolished his cooling kidney pie.
 ‘Too young, too rich, and too pretty to be travelling alone by choice, Athion,’ he muttered through the last mouthful of crust.
 He washed it down with the remains of his drink and twisted the stalk off his apple.
 ‘Either she’s chasing something, or something’s chasing her… or both, I guess.’

-The rich girl let her go, then pushed back her chair and climbed upon it in expensive, knee-high boots.
+The rich girl let her go, pushing back her chair and climbing upon it in dark, knee-high boots.
 A circular mark in gold thread caught the light on the inside at the top.

 Noble’s crest.
 Must be.

 The noble girl cocked her head, sending the small white fang dangling from her ear swaying back and forth.
 ‘My name is Ilerwe.
 Ill-er-way.
 I’m looking for the Shadow of the Moon.’

 A thick, tense quiet fell over the inn.